 Complicated cases demand strong legal action.
 A delay could affect your ability to be fairly compensated for your injury or your loss.
 Waiting could also make your legal case harder to build.

 We know what facts to look for to support your claim.
-We understand how put together evidence into rock-solid cases.
-That means preparing chronologies, time lines, medical illustrations and other demonstrative exhibits for use at trial.
+We understand how to put together evidence into rock-solid cases.
+That means preparing chronologies, timelines, medical illustrations, and other demonstrative exhibits for use at trial.